Skip to Content

 2. Decide on which drop(s) you plan to attempt to join the Virtual Queue

-As we mentioned above, there are 2 and sometimes 3 drop times (for select guests) each day.
+As we mentioned above, there are 2 and sometimes 3 drop times (for Deluxe Resort guests only) each day.
 Here are some things to think about:

-• If you are the only one who will be trying to snag the Virtual Queue and you also want to purchase an Individual Lightning Lane spot (so you can ride twice), purchase the Individual Lightning Lane first (because they are generally easier to snag at 7 a.m. than the Virtual Queue spots are) and then try for a spot in the Virtual Queue at the 1 p.m. drop.
+• If you are the only one attempting to snag the virtual queue AND you also want to purchase an Individual Lightning Lane spot (so you can ride twice), purchase the Individual Lightning Lane first (because they are generally easier to snag at 7 a.m. than the virtual queue spots are) and then try for a spot in the virtual queue at the 1 p.m. drop.
 You must tap into the park prior to 1 p.m. if you want to try to join the virtual queue at the 1 p.m. drop.
 (Disney officially states guests must be inside the park for the 1 p.m. drop, but we’ve learned that as long as you’ve tapped into the park, you can try to join the virtual queue at 1 p.m. from anywhere.)

-• If you are eligible for the 6 p.m. drop, you do not have to be in the park, but you will need to either have a Park Pass reservation or have the Park Hopper option on your ticket (or be an Annual Passholder).
-Also keep in mind that this drop is basically the chance to ride for a 3rd time in one day: you can ride once with a Virtual Queue spot during regular park hours, you can pay to ride once with an Individual Lightning Lane Selection, and then once during Evening Theme Park Hours.
+• If you are eligible for the 6 p.m. drop, you do not have to be in the park, but you will need to have the Park Hopper option on your ticket (or be an Annual Passholder).
+Also keep in mind that this drop is basically the chance to ride for a 3rd time in one day: you can ride once with a virtual queue spot during regular park hours, you can pay to ride once with an Individual Lightning Lane Selection, and then once during Evening Theme Park Hours.
 If you are successful at snagging all 3, you’d get 3 rides.

 3. Confirm your party